rtmigo/dmk_py/README.md

 serves as a name and password at the same time.

 Codename allows access to one entry.
 It reveals nothing about other entries, even whether they exist.

-The storage file is cryptographically secure and overly obfuscated.
+The `dmk` storage file consists only of unidentifiable blocks.
+Whether these blocks contain encrypted information or are they a random set of bytes is unknown.
 There is no table of contents and no master decryption keys.

+The file definitely exists and is sized.
+But that's literally all that is known.
+It is impossible to find out whether there are entries, how many, what size they are.
+It is not even clear whether the file is in dmk format.

+`dmk` is short for "**dark matter keeper**".

 # Install